localhots/blip/README.md

 In pretty mode, Zerolog first encodes messages as JSON, then parses and re-formats them for console output, which absolutely tanks its performance compared to the competition.
+Clearly an afterthought.

 ### [zap](https://github.com/uber-go/zap)

-Zap achieves most of its performance gains through message sampling.
-With sampling disabled, its performance drops and it becomes slower than Blip in all use cases.
+Zap is reasonably fast but doesn't offer a true pretty mode.
+It achieves most of its performance gains through message sampling.
+With sampling disabled, its performance drops and it becomes much slower than Blip in all use cases.

 ### [logrus](https://github.com/sirupsen/logrus)